HeyYouWhoMe/BroadcastViewer/README.md

 The Who™ Me app has registered three types of messages that it wants to broadcast, and they are as follows:

 ```
-cloud.whome.apps.whome.BROADCAST_IMMEDIATE_PERSONA"
-cloud.whome.apps.whome.BROADCAST_RELAYABLE_PERSONA"
-cloud.whome.apps.whome.BROADCAST_REGULAR_PERSONA"
+cloud.whome.apps.whome.BROADCAST_IMMEDIATE_PERSONA
+cloud.whome.apps.whome.BROADCAST_RELAYABLE_PERSONA
+cloud.whome.apps.whome.BROADCAST_REGULAR_PERSONA
 ```

+_As a sidenote, please just be aware that there are switches in the Who™ Me app Settings Page that allow these broadcasts to be switched on and off!_

-As you can see, we have designed our own registration strings that are based upon the Who™ Me domain name, but backwards - that way, there won't be a clash with any other app registering the same string to send.
+However, as you can see, we have designed our own registration strings that are based upon the Who™ Me domain name, but backwards - that way, there won't be a clash with any other app registering the same string to send.

 _But any app can register to receive messages using these message types!_

 You will also notice that the string in the broadcast receiver above (cloud.whome.apps.whome.SERIALISED_IMMEDIATE_INFODIC) does not match any of the three strings that the Who™ Me app registered with the operating system!

-This is because in the sending app, after the sending registering intent had declared the string to the operating system, it declared a child string to the same intent, and the operating systemn does not need to know about the child string.
+This is because in the sending app, after the sending registering intent had declared the string to the operating system, it declared a child string to the same intent, and the operating system does not need to know about the child string.

 In short, the three parent-child relationships are as follows: